We took the parents down to our old stopping ground.

-Over the past four years we have taken all of our family who has visited us to the museum.
+Over the past four years we have taken all of our family who has visited us to the glass museum.
 We have found there is something for everyone to enjoy.
 After getting our tickets we watched the live glass blowing demonstration in the Hot Glass studio.

 We then had open time to take the parents through some of the exhibits.
 We started in the modern glass studio then moved on to the history of glass.

-We then headed back to the museum to finish the history of glass.
-Since Luke and I have seen this exhibit several times, we instead enjoyed their rotating exhibit.
-This season they had glass work done by Blaschka family of sea life and creatures, a collection mostly form Cornell.The work was amazing, it looked like plastic, or fabric, but was all glass.
+We went back to the museum to finish the history of glass.
+Since L and I have seen this exhibit several times, we instead enjoyed their rotating exhibit.
+This season they had glass work done of sea life and creatures.The work was amazing, it looked like plastic, or fabric, but was all glass.
 This glass work was done as a means to study sea-creatures that normally when taken out of the water would disintegrate and die quickly.
 It was like being in a still life aquarium.

 It was a full day, but well worth the trip, as always.